Fair Jobs Code - procurement guidelines for departments and agencies

 agencies - the plural of ‘agency’.

-business - any entity that applies for a significant business expansion grant from a Victorian Government agency.
+business - any entity that is not an agency that is awarded a significant business expansion grant from an agency.

 contracts - in this document shall refer to a threshold procurement contract or a high value procedure contract.

-FJC Plan - a business’ or supplier’s Fair Jobs Code Industrial Relations and Occupational Health and Safety Plan, which addresses industrial relations, occupational health and safety requirements and commitments and standards required by the Code.
+FJC plan - a business’ or supplier’s Fair Jobs Code Plan, which addresses industrial relations, occupational health and safety requirements and commitments and standards required by the code.

-FJC Plan Addendum - a business’ or supplier’s Fair Jobs Code industrial relations and occupational health and safety Addendum as required under section 5.18(b)(ii) of the Victorian Fair Jobs Code.
+FJC plan addendum - a business’ or supplier’s Fair Jobs Code plan addendum as required under section 5.18(b)(ii) of the Victorian Fair Jobs Code.

 high value procurement contract - a contract between a supplier and a Victorian Government agency with a value of $20 million or more (exclusive of GST).